College of Liberal Arts & Social Sciences > Academics > Writing, Rhetoric and Discourse > Graduate > TESOL (Certificate) >

 classes are needed.
 The only additional requirement for the TESOL

 What job opportunities might be available after completing the TESOL Certificate?

-If you have a BA and the TESOL Certificate, you would definitely be a strong candidate for certain kinds of EFL teaching jobs overseas.
+If you have a BA and the TESOL Certificate, you would be a candidate for certain kinds of EFL teaching jobs overseas.
 Also, a BA plus the Certificate could open up job opportunities in the U.S. in adult-education settings and possibly some K-12 settings.
-Completing the TESOL Certificate together with an MA in WRD makes you a strong candidate for a wider range of jobs, including university teaching jobs abroad, and many composition and ESL teaching jobs at two- and four-year colleges in the U.S. Some MA in WRD/TESOL Certificate graduates have received multiple offers for teaching jobs at universities overseas.
-Others are currently teaching courses in ESL and/or writing to adults and college students in the U.S.
+Completing the TESOL Certificate together with an MA in WRD, or a related field, makes you a strong candidate for a wider range of jobs, including university teaching jobs abroad, and many composition and ESL teaching jobs at two- and four-year colleges in the U.S.

 Do you help with job searching and placement?